-As a rule of thumb you need 2 bunches or 9cm basket of submerged oxygenators per m² of surface area, but less the larger the pond size, aiming for 30% of the volume in time.
+- 2 bunches or 9cm basket of submerged oxygenators per m² of surface area, but less the larger the pond size, aiming for 30% of the volume in time.

-Surface cover plants:
+Surface cover and rafting plants:

 - Look at the ultimate spread of each category of waterlily to find the most suitable for your size of pond.

 Emergent marginal pond shelf plants:

-- The wider the shelf the more plants you will need and the more natural the finished look as you can group the plant baskets in clusters.
+- The wider the shelf the more space for plants and the more natural the finished look when you group the plant baskets in clusters.

-For a larger pond buy 3 of a kind of each plant and a contour mesh basket and put all 3 in the contour together.
+- For a larger pond buy 3 of a kind of each plant and a contour mesh basket and put all 3 in the contour together.
 Fill the remaining space with gravel and you have an instant clump effect and weight at the base to help keep tall plants upright.
 See the Tips and Advice page.

-- We put together a combination of plants to suit your pond size and can tailor this to ‘Mainly British Native plants’ or a selection from ‘Any plant on the website’.
+- We put together a combination of plants to suit your pond size and can tailor this to ‘Mainly British Native plants’, ‘British Native only’ or a selection from ‘Any plant on the website’.

 Pond plant scale and size?

-Dependent on the size of your wildlife water area choose your plant varieties carefully – ie. Typha latifolia is a vigorous rafting plant but Typha minima is a smaller clumping variety.
+Be careful if you are choosing your own plants. ie. Typha latifolia is a vigorous rafting plant but Typha minima is a smaller clumping variety.

 The same is true for Iris.
 The Native is the Yellow Flag Iris – Iris pseudacorus which can grow to 5ft tall and spreads quickly into a solid clump.
 Ideal for a large pond or a lake.
 Iris versicolor and louisiana are 2ft 6″ in height with a slower growth rate that fit more in scale with garden ponds.
 The choice of colours then include blues, purples, whites and black.